Thinking about living or visiting Merida, Mexico?

 The 5 Best Neighborhoods in Merida Mexico For Long-Term Stays

 This beautiful colonial city is known for its European-style mansions, cleanliness and overall safety.
-Merida continues to attract digital nomads because of the quality of lifestyle you can have for a relatively good price ratio.
+Merida continues to attract digital nomads because of the quality lifestyle you can have for a relatively good price ratio.

 But if you’re staying in a bad location – it could make your time in Merida not so great.
 It is actually one of the largest cities in Mexico and the public transportation is honestly not the best.